-- Selection of materials with a small environmental footprint begins at design and engineering analysis stage, ensuring the best possible energy performance. - ➤ The main contributors in controlling the facility's energy consumption and its carbon footprint are high performance lighting with presence sensors and dimming systems, enhanced thermal insulation, lots of natural light, high-efficiency heating, solar water heaters and centralised technical management.
-In addition, since 2018, photovoltaic systems have been installed in all new warehouses to help meet the tenants' own energy needs, saving them around 20% on their electricity bill.
-Since January 2022, the Company has been offering its future tenants
+- Selection of materials with a small environmental footprint begins at design and engineering analysis stage, ensuring the best possible energy performance. - ➤ The main contributors in controlling the facility's energy consumption and its carbon footprint are LED lighting with presence sensors and dimming systems, enhanced thermal insulation, lots of natural light, high-efficiency heating, solar water heaters and centralised technical management.

-Aut0nom®, its Premium warehouse with positive energy and neutral carbon balance, which is becoming the warehouse that already meets the requirements of the 2050 regulations in terms of heating and lighting.

-See also Part I, 7.2.3 Environmental Information.

-- ➤ Trees planted as part of the landscaping work are chosen from regional species, preferably broadleaved to optimise the carbon footprint. - Happy staff work better. - ➤ ARGAN creates an atmosphere conducive to wellbeing, high-quality work, productivity, and accident prevention with light colours on walls and the underside of the roof, good natural light distribution, an appropriate colour temperature and intensity for artificial light and high-quality office fittings, and by ensuring acoustic comfort and areas for staff to relax.
+- ➤ In addition, since 2018, photovoltaic systems have been installed in all new warehouses to help meet the tenants' own energy needs, saving them around 20% on their electricity bill. - ➤ Since January 2022, the Company has been offering its future tenants Aut0nom®, a Premium warehouse that produces its own green energy and has a neutral carbon footprint in terms of heating and lighting, already complying with 2050 regulations.
+See also Part I, 7.2.3 Environmental Information. - ➤ Trees planted as part of the landscaping work are chosen from regional species, preferably broadleaved to optimise the carbon footprint. - > Happy staff work better. - ARGAN creates an atmosphere conducive to wellbeing, high-quality work, productivity and accident prevention with light colours on walls and the underside of the roof, good natural light distribution, an appropriate colour temperature and intensity for artificial light and high-quality office fittings, and by ensuring acoustic comfort and areas for staff to relax.